Calvin-LL/Reorderable/README.md

 }
 ```

-Since `Modifier.draggableHandle` can only be used in `ReorderableScope`, you may need to pass `ReorderableScope` to a child composable.
+Since `Modifier.draggableHandle` and `Modifier.longPressDraggableHandle` can only be used in `ReorderableScope`, you may need to pass `ReorderableScope` to a child composable.
 For example:

 ```kotlin
 @Composable